skip to Main Content

 • An affidavit confirming that those who inherit, would have inherited had there not been a will and those entitled to claim against the will have been served with the notice of probate application.

 In some circumstances, other affidavits may also be needed – and it may also be necessary to inform the British Columbia Public Guardian and Trustee of the application for probate.
-In addition to a grant of probate, a person may also need to apply for letters of administration from the court.
+In addition to probate, a person may also need to apply for letters of administration from the court.
 A full list of the probate forms is available at the Province of British Columbia’s website.

 Why Prove a Will in Solemn Form?